cioccarellia/ksprefs/README.md

 ## <a name="plain"></a> Handling unencrypted files
 Even though this library is all about encryption, you still can operate with standard unencrypted preferences.
 Why?
 - For the purpose of testing, for example if in your app you need to debug SharedPreferences and you want to see the effective data
-- For providing compatibility with files that have been stored not just with this library
+- To provide compatibility with files that have been stored in the past without decryption
+- To provide compatibility with files that have been created using android settings

-To do so, just initialize the preferences like this
+To do so, you have to initialize the instance like this
 ```kotlin
 val prefs = CryptoPrefs(applicationContext, "CryptoFileName", "c29maWE=", false)
 ```

-**Warning:** Remember than encrypted files cannot be read without a key and that a plain text file read with a key will throw an exception with a clear message, use that just for debug purposes or if you know what you're doing
+**Warning:** Remember than encrypted files cannot be read without a key and that a plain text file read with a key will throw an exception with a clear message: use that if you know what you're doing

 ## SharedPreferences plain XML vs CryptoPrefs encrypted XML